opentx/opentx-taranis-manual/sdcard.md

 ### LOGS folder
 This is where you will find telemetry logs if enabled.
 Files will be created with the same name as the model they were saved from, with the date appended.
 One log file is created per day for each model.

-### MODELS/RADIO folder On the Horus these folder contains the
+### MODELS and RADIO folder

-model/readio information.
+On the Horus these folder contains the model/readio information.
 It is used to store model information on the Horus instead of the EEPROM as on other transitters.

-On the other transmiters the Model folder contains files saved by the "Archive model" command of the model selection screen will be placed here.
+On the other transmiters the Models folder contains files saved by the "Archive model" command of the model selection screen will be placed here.
 Similarly, models you want to reload using the "Restore model" of the same page need to be placed there beforehand.

 ### SCREENSHOTS folder
 Setting a special function to take a screen shot will store the resulting file here in BMP format.
-### SCRIPTS folder:
+### SCRIPTS folder
 This folder is intended to hold the various lua scripts.
 ### S6R and CROSSFIRE folder
 These two folders contain lua scripts to help configuring the crossfire TX/RX and to configure the FrSky S6R recceiver.